dankuck/dankuck.github.io/_posts/2017-04-07-who-guessers.md

 SayAnything simply answers any name from its board immediately.
 It just guesses.

-Its only clever in one way.
-It eliminates the name of its own card from its list.
-That's because any two opponents will never have the same card.
+It's only clever in one way.
+It won't answer with the name that's on its own card.
+Since your opponent can't have the same card as you, it would be foolish to guess that name.

 ### PickAnyTrait

 This one is currently the second worst.
-It looks at all the cards, and chooses one trait that any one of them has.
+It looks at all the cards, and chooses any trait it finds.
 No matter how often the trait shows up.
-So each time it plays it will eliminate at least one card.
+Sometimes it only matches a single card, so only that will be eliminated (or that will be the answer).

-This is the strategy most new players will come up with first.
+This is the strategy most young, new players will come up with first.

 ### PickMostCommonTrait

 This one is currently the best.
 It looks at all the traits that cards have and picks the most common one.

-Because of the way the cards are made by Hasbro, this almost always means it divides the board into 5 or 19 cards on the first turn.
+Because of the way the cards are designed by Hasbro, this means it always eliminates either 5 or 19 cards on the first turn.
+It's fairly predictable.

-### Next
+### Next Steps

-To improve this, I plan to add some statistics about the number of moves required to win and improve the logs.
+My next major push will be to improve the logs.
 Each match played has a log, but it's very sparse and so it is limited in how much it can help the designer to build a better strategy.